Coaching Article by Samson Dubina

 Stage #7 Combining Strokes

-After your have perfected your new skill through the steps previously mentioned, it is time to move to the next stage – combining the strokes.
-By selecting drill #46, the Newgy Robot will shoot 1 ball to your backhand and 1 ball to your forehand.
+After you have perfected your new skill through the steps previously mentioned, it is time to move to the next stage – combining the strokes.
+Select a Power Pong robot drill that will simply give you 1 ball to your backhand and 1 ball to your forehand.
 See if you can be consistent while moving into position and linking the shots together.
 This stage will probably take about 1 month.

 Stage #8 Semi-Systematic Drills

 This stage is very similar to the last one, however, now there is a random factor to the drill.
-Using your Newgy robot, select drill #27.
-This drill will give you 1 or 2 or 3 balls to the backhand then surprise you with a ball to your wide forehand.
+Using your Power Pong robot, click RANDOM on the previous drill.
 Just like in a game, it is important to watch the approaching ball, then quickly transition to watching your opponent’s racket angle or the robot’s head.
-There are dozens of drill like this one.
+There are dozens of drills like this one.
 Semi-systematic means that the balls somewhat hit the table in a system or pattern and sometimes give you a surprise.
-Other examples of semi-systematic drills include:

 Stage #10 Game Situation

 Now that you have completed all the previous steps, you are now equipped to use your new skill in a game situation.
 Have your training partner or robot start with a serve; you should attack the serve and then begin using your backhand loop in the drill.
-Using the Newgy robot, I would recommend using drills 41 or 59.
-You are a performing the drills with a training partner, there are a variety of ways to start a game situation drill.
+You are performing the drills with a training partner, there are a variety of ways to start a game situation drill.
 You can serve and ask him to flip or push; or he can serve and you attack.
 Either way, the drill should work into a systematic, semi-systematic, or random drill.
 Before going to the club, you should be able to comfortably perform game-situation drills.

 Stage #11 Club